AllanOricil/esp32-mfa-authenticator/README.md

 ## How to verify if it is working

 1. Go to https://totp.danhersam.com/
-2. Add your encoded base 32 secret in it, and then compare the TOTP codes it generates with the one you are seeing on the ESP32's screen.
+2. Paste/type your encoded base 32 secret in the secret field, and then compare the TOTP code shown with the one you are seeing on the ESP32's screen.

 ## Roadmap